dvdnobl/CiBER-Seq/README.md

 # CiBER-Seq
-Code to explore a powerful data analysis for finding guides which induce significant differential expression in CiBER-Seq.
+Code to reproduce data analysis for identifying guides which cause significant differential expression in CiBER-Seq.

  - Data from the CiBER-Seq screen is put in the "data" directory.